hossein1387/BARVINN/docs/design.rst

   Input feature map memory layout.

 Elements of each channel are written into feature map memory with an offset of `iprecision`.
 In case there are more than 64 channels in the feature map, we will store the first 64 channels in the first block, the second 64 channels into the second block and so on.
-As an example, an input tensor of `[N=1, H=8, W=8, C=256]` with 2 bit precision, will have 4 channel blocks, each block will have 64 rows of a 2 by 64 bit elements.
+As an example, an input tensor of `[N=1, H=8, W=8, C=256]` with 2-bit precision, will have 4 channel blocks, each block will have 64 rows of 2 by 64-bit elements.

 Weight Memory Access
 ^^^^^^^^^^^^^^^^^^^^^^

-Weight memory layout is very similar to feature map memory layout. :numref:`weight_mem_layouts` illustrates weight memory layout.
+Weight memory layout is very similar to feature map memory layout. :numref:`weight_mem_layouts` illustrates the weight memory layout.
 Same as :numref:`input_feature_map_mem_layouts`, MVU expects a NHWC layout for weight tensor.
 However, in weight memory, we have input and output channels.
 By default, weight memory words are 4096 bit long.
 Allowing to concatenate a single MSB bit of `64x64` channels per row of weight memory.
 In deep neural network models, weight tensors are usually consist of a set of filters.
-The weight memory layout in MVU allows to concatenate 64 input channels into 64 set of filters i.e. output channels.
+The weight memory layout in MVU allows concatenating 64 input channels into 64 set of filters i.e. output channels.
 Like feature map memory layout, in case we have more than 64 input channels, we will write them into the next input channel blocks.
-Instead of `iprecision`, here we use `wprecision` to specify howmany bits are required to represent any weight element.
+Instead of `iprecision`, here we use `wprecision` to specify how many bits are required to represent any weight element.

 .. figure:: _static/weight_mem_layouts.png
   :width: 800